-We get it, you want to be like Casey Neistat, Peter Mckinnon, Matti Haapoja, or any of the countless other YouTube vlogging stars.
-You’re going to need a camera to start vlogging, along with a handful of other accessories.
+We get it, you want to be like Casey Neistat, Peter Mckinnon, Matti Haapoja, or any of the other countless YouTube vlogging stars.
+But in order to do that, you’re going to need a camera to start vlogging, along with a handful of other accessories.

-Today I’ll be showing you what to buy for the ultimate vlogging setup under $1,000.
-Let’s get started!
+Today I’ll be showing you what you should buy for the ultimate vlogging setup under $1,000.

 You’re going to need a camera if you want to vlog.
 It’s the most important part, and you can’t really vlog without one.
 We’ve previously covered the best DSLRs for your money, but buying a vlog camera is slightly less straightforward.

 One of the most important things for vlogging is autofocus.
 While a flip-out LCD screen is pretty handy, having pin sharp video is quite crucial to making a good looking vlog.

 The Canon 70D (and the later 80D) has historically been a firm favorite for YouTube filmmaking, but its list price of over $1,000 makes it too expensive for this setup.
 The Panasonic GH5 and Canon 1DX Mk II are currently used by Casey, Peter, and Matti respectively, but those cameras also cost well over $2,000 each!